Strategic Recommendations for 2025

 Strengthen Governance:

-Implement robust AI governance frameworks with clear accountability and human oversight mechanisms.
+Establishing a robust AI governance frameworks including clear accountability and human oversight.

 Enhance AI Literacy: